hackern0v1c3/MacMon/README.md

 <h1>Information:</h1>
 <ul>
   <li>This application is intended to be installed on home or small business networks to help identify all of the devices on the network and help keep them organized.
-It can also be used for detecting new unauthorized devices on a network.</li>
+It can also be used for detecting new unauthorized devices on a network and manually temporarily blocking them from accessing the network if you chose to do so.</li>
   <li>This application stores its information in a mysql database, uses the ubuntu package arp-scan to detect network devices, and lets you interact with the information by using a nodejs web server.</li>
-  <li>This app has only been tested on Ubuntu server 16.04 and Ubuntu workstation 17.10.
-I want to test it working on Raspbian as well when it's closer to being complete</li>
+  <li>This app has only been tested on Ubuntu server 16.04, Ubuntu workstation 17.10, and Raspbian Stretch Lite.</li>
   <li>See below for installation and usage instructions</li>
   <li>The install.sh script sets up a service user account named MacMon which is used to run the node application.
 It is given sudo rights ONLY to arp-scan since it is require.</li>
+  <li>The install.sh script will make arpspoof runnable as root for any user the machine that has MacMon installed.</li>
+  <li>If you are running Ubuntu 16.04 or Raspbian Stretch the install.sh script will pin the dsniff package from a newer OS version.</li>
+  <li>Because of these signifigant changes to the OS it is HIGHLY recomended that MacMon be installed on it's own dedicated machine.</li>
 </ul>
 <hr>